gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_project_manager.rst

     Value is the name of the target platform.
 Taken into account only in the main project.

+    Note that when the target is specified on the command line (usually with a switch --target=), the value of attribute reference 'Target is the one specified on the command line.

   * **Runtime**: single, indexed, case-insensitive index

     Index is a language name.
 Indicates the runtime directory that is to be used when using the compiler of the language.
 Taken into account only in the main project.

+    Note that when the runtime is specified for a language on the command line (usually with a switch --RTS), the value of attribute reference 'Runtime for this language is the one specified on the command line.

 * **Configuration - Libraries**